MahamudM90/Weather-app/README.md

 ## Weather-app
-This is a basic level Web-Site of Weather-app.
+This is the basic level Web-Site of Weather-app.